 Qualms are hard to come by when sleeping atop the REM from Exped.

 The REM offers average comfort among the contenders reviewed.
 We like the versatile ability to adjust its thickness by tweaking the inflation, which makes it possible for side, back, and stomach sleepers to find their ideal comfort level.
 A few drawbacks limit this model's comfort score, though.
 Despite a large surface area, our heads wobbled and slid off the pillow when not centered.
 The fabric is soft, but we prefer the micro-suede on the Nemo Fillo for next-to-skin comfort.
 It's also pretty loud, crinkling under our head movements.
 Lastly, the chunks of recycled foam create a lumpy surface.
 This isn't super noticeable until you compare it side-by-side with the Fillo, which has a single piece of foam and offers greater comfort overall.

-After the two purely inflatable models, the REM is next lightest pillow, weighing 5.6 oz on our scale.
-This is impressive for a hybrid model, weighing 3.4 oz less than the other hybrid, the Nemo Fillo.
+The REM weighs 5.6 oz on our scale.
+This is impressive for a hybrid model, weighing 3.4 oz less than the other hybrid, the Fillo.
 The pillowcase and foam layer weigh 4.3 oz on their own, and the inflatable air chamber weighs 1.3 oz.
 Some users might use these pieces separately to drop weight, but comfort and support are higher when used in tandem.
-If you want a lightweight pillow for weeklong or more treks, check out the Exped Air UL or the Sea to Summit Aeros, our favorite model for backpacking.
+If you want a lightweight pillow for weeklong or more treks, check out the Sea to Summit Aeros, our favorite model for backpacking.

 When using the pillowcase without the air chamber, fold it in half and tuck it into the sleeve to increase loft and comfort.
 Using the inflatable air chamber on its own is a risky affair, as the plastic shell is thin and easy to puncture.

 Weight is a key factor for backpackers, but not so for car campers.